This post may contain affiliate links. Please read our full Disclosure Policy.

 Our Cabin Shed

 The tiny house is located on a property that belonged to my grandfather!
 It is the last privately owned quarter section before 150 quarters of Crown land.
 Basically, it is our property and then open land until the mountains!
 There are also 4 lakes within a few minutes of us!
-Lots of boating, outdoor activities and fishing to say the least!
+Lots of boating, outdoor activities, and fishing, to say the least!
 I grew up spending so much time there as a child.
 He farmed the land that is surrounded by a cluster of Alberta lakes.
 My family has so many happy memories in this very spot.

 canoe on the lake out at the tiny house